 Check out these resources for your smart thermostat and Ring devices:

-Common Questions on a Ring Thermostat
+Common Questions about Ring devices

-Can I connect my Ring devices to Homekit to view camera feeds on my iPhone?
+Can I connect my Ring devices to HomeKit to view camera feeds on my iPhone?

 With the Ring plugin, you can view camera feeds on your iPhone, use the two-way audio, even disable the doorbell.
-The link has a long list of features on many Ring devices you can take advantage of.
+The link has a long list of features of many Ring devices you can take advantage of.
 Check the link above to see if you can handle the installation process.